modiimedia/arri/docs/implementing-an-arri-server.md

 ### Additional Notes

 Because GET requests must send parameters through as URL query params.
-This means that the following types cannot be supported for parameters:
+This means that the following types cannot be supported for parameters when an RPC is bound to a GET method:

 -   "any" types
 -   arrays